grantcurell/projects/Offline Updates with OpenManage Enterprise/README.md

 # Running Offline Updates with OME

 1. Download [Dell Repository Manager](https://www.dell.com/support/driver/us/en/19/DriversDetails?driverid=v8ym0)
+   1. Run it with `/opt/dell/dellemcrepositorymanager/drm.sh`
+   2. Click add repository
+   3. Select the systems for which you want to download updates under select systems
+   4. Make sure you select Windows-64 as one of the types which will be available
 2. `chmod +x <binary name>` then run with `./<binary_name>`.
 3. On Ubuntu Desktop, open terminal, run `sudo apt-get install xdg-utils firefox openjfx -y`
 4. I used Apache to host my web server.
 My configuration is below.